|The Arsis Press Story

 Born in 1960 in Rochester, New York, Jane Casella pursued intensive composition studies at the Eastman School of Music and graduated from the State University at Oswego.
-She has been a member of the Knoxville Symphony and is a solo and chamber violinist.
-Among her works are string quartets, piano solos, and other chamber music, as well as works for orchestra.
-She has experimented with a variety of styles.
+She was a member of the Knoxville Symphony and a solo and chamber violinist.
+Among her compositions are string quartets, piano solos, and other chamber music, as well as works for orchestra.
+Over the years, she experimented with a variety of styles.
 Her music has been broadcast in Toronto, Canada and Rochester, New York.

-Arsis Press has published her piano piece, The Middle of Fontune.
+Arsis Press has published her piano piece, The Middle of Fortune.

 "[she] has a healthily heretical streak in her personality--and a sense of theater that was very striking indeed."

 (Charleston News & Courier)

 A composer with over 100 awards along with commissions from the Louisville Orchestra and the Kindler Foundation, Emma Lou Diemer has consciously balanced her output of symphonic and electronic pieces with music for the church and school.
 She is also an accomplished pianist and organist and has been a Professor of Theory and Composition at the University of California at Santa Barbara since 1971.
 Kansas City born, she earned her undergraduate and Master's degrees from the Yale School of Music and her doctorate from the Eastman School of Music.